 Post-movie, we recommend grabbing an absolutely delicious date shake which has a product developed by the Shields themselves mixed in – their patented date crystals.
 Warning: the serving is big and only comes in one size so be prepared to indulge (or to split)!
 We are not ashamed to say we each put one away while the kids dug into some date flavored ice cream.
 No regrets!

 Then pick up some dates to take home for a healthy snack later in the day.
 Perhaps try the blonde dates?
 Honestly they’re my fav, but they’re also one of only two hybrid varieties that are only grown at Shields making them certainly unique.
 It’s important to note that if you purchase $25 worth of items in the gift shop, you’ll snag free admission into the date garden, too.
-Additionally you can also get free admission if you eat at the outdoor restaurant on property – just show your receipt at the entrance of the garden.
+Additionally you can also get free admission to the date garden if you eat at the outdoor restaurant on property – just show your receipt at the entrance of the garden.

 Once in the garden, you can stroll the 17-acres of peaceful date groves.
 As you wander, you’ll note date palms and religious statues that tell the story of Christ from birth to resurrection.
 Make sure to look up, too!
 See all the ladders mounted on the trees, they keep them permanently attached to make date care and harvesting easier.